CSCfi/allas-cli-utils/README.md

  * OpenStack client (3.19 or newer)
  * swift and/or s3cmd client

-I additrion to the above, A_ -tools requre:
+I addition to the above, A_ -tools requre:

  * rclone
  * zstdmt